igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 sufficiently expressive of IPv6 address groupings for a growing number of applications.

-IPv6 allocation guidelines {{!RFC6177}} guarantee at least a /48
-allocation to network operators and strongly recommend a multi-/64 allocation to end sites.
+IPv6 address allocation guidelines {{!RFC6177}} guarantee at least a /48 allocation to network operators and strongly recommend a multi-/64 allocation to end sites.
 Because these address blocks are orders of magnitude larger than any imaginable number of physical hosts, network operators are managing those addresses in new and creative ways.